The Church – Thirteen Tales

 Ideal for sitting around a campfire and late at night under the covers.
 Or maybe not if the stories themselves are any guide.

-Check it out on Amazon and Smashwords and other online e-book retailers.
+Check it out on Amazon and other online e-book retailers.

 paperback version is now available for those who prefer the feel of the paper while huddling by the fire – on your own – in the dark – with that noise behind you……